Florida Asset Protection & Estate Planning Blog

 • Identify, gather, value and safeguard probate assets.

-• Publish a "notice to creditors" in a local newspaper, giving notice to file claims and other papers relating to the probate estate.
+• Publish a "notice to creditors" legal probate form in a local newspaper, giving notice to probate creditors to file with the probate clerk claims and other probate forms and papers relating to the Florida probate estate.

-• Serve a "notice of administration" on specific persons, giving information about the probate estate administration and giving notice of requirements to file any objections relating to the probate estate.
+• Serve a "notice of administration" on specific persons, giving information about the Florida probate estate administration and giving notice of requirements to file any objections or other probate forms with the Florida probate court relating to the probate estate.

-• Conduct a diligent search to locate "known or reasonably ascertainable" creditors, and notify them of the time by which their claims must be filed.
+• Conduct a diligent search to locate "known or reasonably ascertainable" creditors of the probate estate, and notify them of the time by which their claims and other probate forms must be filed with the probate clerk for the Florida probate court.

-• Object to improper claims and defend suits brought on such claims.
+• Object to improper creditor claims and defend law suits brought on such creditor claims in the Florida probate court.

-• File tax returns, including, if necessary the Federal Estate Tax Return (Form 706).
+• File estate and income tax returns, including, if necessary the Federal Estate Tax Return (Form 706).

-• Distribute statutory amounts or assets to the surviving spouse or family.
+• Distribute statutory amounts or probate assets to the surviving spouse or family members from the probate estate.

 10. WHO CAN BE A PERSONAL REPRESENTATIVE?

-• The personal representative could be an individual, bank, or trust company, subject to certain restrictions.
+• The personal representative of the Florida probate estate can be one or more individuals, a bank, or trust company, subject to certain restrictions.

 • An individual who is either a resident of